hanselcarter/next-blog-sanity/README.md

 ## Getting Started to run app with Dockerization do an exact copy and paste on your terminal on the root

-Make sure you have docket installed
+Make sure you have docker installed

 copy this command and paste it in your terminal DO NOT FORGET "." at last